NLnetLabs/simdzone/SYNTAX.md

 ## Clarification (work-in-progress)

+> NOTE: BIND behavior is more-or-less considered the de facto standard.

 Historically, master files where editted by hand, which is reflected in the syntax.
 Consider the format a tabular serialization format with provisions